 Best practices

-General advice for getting the most out of intl-tel-input, whether you’re using the JavaScript plugin or one of the framework components (React, Vue, Angular, Svelte).
+General advice for getting the most out of intl-tel-input, whether you’re using the vanilla JavaScript library or one of the framework components (React, Vue, Angular, Svelte).

 Load the utils module